seamless-protocol/ilm/SPECS.md

-# ILM

-The Looping Strategy is a set of contracts designed to manage user positions within a protocol.
-It integrates the ERC4626 standard and utilizes the OpenZeppelin Defender platform for the automation of position management through rebalancing.
-The strategy holds underlying lending pool tokens (sTokens/debtTokens) and is responsible for managing user positions by minting/burning share tokens.

-Users have the flexibility to deposit and withdraw collateral at any moment.
-Their collateral is pooled and deposited into the lending pool as a single position.
-Debt assets are borrowed from the pool against the supplied collateral, exchanged on an external DEX for the collateral asset, resulting in more collateral than initially started with.
-This surplus collateral is supplied back to the lending pool, empowering the strategy to borrow even more - hence the term "looping strategy," repeating this process multiple times.
-The LoopStrategy contract automatically rebalances on significant deposits, withdrawals, and changes in the price of collateral or debt assets.
+# Integrated Liquidity Markets (ILM)

+The ILMs are a set of contracts which increase capital efficiency chiefly by reducing friction of capital deployment and costs of position management.

+## Looping Strategy

+### Overview
+The `LoopingStrategy` is the first of a set of strategy contracts which will comprise the `Integrated Liquidity Markets` (ILMs).
+It recursively supplies deposited assets as collateral and takes out loans against that collateral to multiplicatively increase the exposure to the asset provided as collateral - hence the name `Looping`.

 ![Looping Strategy](https://953119082-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FUh7w5UXhBr7jGvg6R4FO%2Fuploads%2FFETfVcCSMps0WsWEALkC%2FILM%20diagram.png?alt=media&token=855a0dc2-ac65-47bd-b966-19622a324353 "Looping strategy")

+In a nutshell, the "loop" goes as follows:
+- User collateral is pooled and deposited into the lending pool as a single position
+- Debt assets are borrowed from the pool against the supplied collateral
+- Debt assets are exchanged on an external DEX for the collateral asset
+- The additiona collateral asset is supplied back to the lending pool
+- Strategy is enabled to borrow more debt assets

+To manage the loans, the `LoopingStrategy` contracts leverage the OpenZeppelin Defender platform in order to supply more, or repay part of the loans, in order to keep the position within an acceptable risk margin.
+Specifically the LoopStrategy contract automatically rebalances on significant deposits, withdrawals, and changes in the price of collateral or debt assets.

+The `LoopingStrategy` overrides the `ERC4626` standard to mint/burn user shares, and integrates with the `Seamless` protocol for borrowing.
+As a result all debt is attributed to the strategy, and the strategy holds `sTokens` or `debtTokens`, with the positions of users in the strategy are directly reflected by their shares.

 ## Deposit